moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/publishing.md

 :::

 :::caution
 Version bumps are not done until a publish is required.
-Make sure to version bump moonlight (and types, if necessary) before publishing.

 When publishing to npm, versions are constant.
 Exercise caution.
 :::

 ## Publishing moonlight

-moonlight CI builds the `develop` branch automatically.
+moonlight CI builds the `main` branch automatically.
 This section is for publishing a new stable, versioned release.

-- Checkout the `develop` branch.
+- Checkout the `main` branch.
 - Pull to ensure you have the latest changes.
-- Checkout the `main` branch.
-- Merge `develop` into `main`.
-- Update the version in the following files:
-  - `package.json`
-  - `packages/browser/manifest.json`
-  - `packages/browser/manifestv2.json`
+- Run `node scripts/version.mjs` to update the project version.
+  - If there were no changes to types or mappings, you can technically undo the version bump, though it's suggested to just leave it there out of caution.
+If there were any changes to mappings, types must always be updated to sync alongside it.
 - Write `CHANGELOG.md`.
-  - Do not append to the changelog - remake it.
+Do not append to the changelog - remake it.
-- If any types changes were made in this release, [update the types version](#publishing-types).
 - Commit and push to `main`.
-  - Make sure to push before creating the tag, or you might confuse CI (reasons unknown).
+  - Make sure to push before creating the tag, or you might confuse CI.
-- Create a tag with the version, **starting with the character `v`**: `git tag vX.Y.Z`
+- Create a tag with the new version, **starting with the character `v`**: `git tag vX.Y.Z`
   - This `v` is very important.
 CI will not pick it up otherwise.
 The installers will not know what to do without it.
+  - Double triple check that you didn't mistype the version number (this has happened before).
 - Push the tag: `git push --tags`
-- Checkout the `develop` branch.
-- Merge `main` into `develop`.
-- Push to `develop`.

-## Publishing types

-- Update the version in `packages/types/package.json`.
-  - We originally didn't have the types version in sync with moonlight, but we're aiming to resync.
-Bump the patch version until we can eventually re-synchronize them.
-- Continue to publish a moonlight release like normal, and wait for CI to finish.
-- [Run the types workflow](https://github.com/moonlight-mod/moonlight/actions/workflows/types.yml) to manually trigger a release to npm.
-- If the manifest type was updated, regenerate the schema: `pnpx ts-json-schema-generator --path './packages/types/src/*.ts' --type ExtensionManifest -f ./tsconfig.json > ../moonlight-mod.github.io/public/manifest.schema.json`
+Packages will be published to npm alongside the GitHub release.
+If the extension manifest type was updated, regenerate the JSON Schema: `pnpx ts-json-schema-generator --path './packages/types/src/*.ts' --type ExtensionManifest -f ./tsconfig.json > ../moonlight-mod.github.io/public/manifest.schema.json`

 ## Publishing other libraries

-(e.g. moonmap, LunAST, mappings, create-extension)
+(e.g. moonmap, LunAST, create-extension)

 - Update package.json with a new version.
 - Commit and push to `main`.